9 Summer Car Hacks

 As road trip season begins, these tips will help you stay cool and comfortable.

 One of my favourite activities is the spontaneous road trip, especially in the summer when the roads are dry and I can stop along the way, get out of my car and explore.
-The only draw back to summertime road trips is the blast of painfully uncomfortable heat that hits me whenever I have to get into my car after it’s been parked in the sun for any amount of time.
+The only drawback to summertime road trips is the blast of painfully uncomfortable heat that hits me whenever I have to get into my car after it’s been parked in the sun for any amount of time.
 Not only does the heat transform every surface into a potential hazard (scalds, burns, too-hot-to-touch) but UV rays will eventually damage my car’s interior.
 To stay cool and get more out of my summer I begin by using these tips, especially while I am parked:

-1. Have window tint installed
+1. Have Autobahn window tint installed

 The thing about a car in summer is that it acts exactly the same way a greenhouse does.
 Solar rays easily pass through the windows and warm up your vehicle’s interior, and the heat given off by your upholstery and furnishings is known as “radiant” heat.
-These radiant heat waves are longer wavelengths than the solar rays you started with, so they do not easily pass through the glass to escape.
+These radiant heat waves have longer wavelengths than the solar rays you started with, so they do not easily pass through the glass to escape.
 This “greenhouse effect” causes your interior to get hotter and hotter the longer you keep it in the sun.
-If you opt for a simple shoulders back window tint, you get heat reduction and increased comfort for pennies on the dollar.
+If you opt for a simple shoulders-back window tint, you get heat reduction and increased comfort for pennies on the dollar.

 You can get the solar control and heat rejection qualities of window tint without darkening your windows.
-If you like the current aesthetic of your vehicle, there are high light transmittance films that will give you the performance you want without giving you the tinted out look.
+If you like the current aesthetic of your vehicle, there are high-light transmittance films that will give you the performance you want without giving you the tinted-out look.
 To learn more about window tint on Vancouver Island, contact us here or check out our services page here.

 2. Use a dash cover